The Training Times

 National Advanced Youth Leadership Experience (NAYLE)

 National Advanced Youth Leadership Experience is an exciting program that enhances leadership skills and expands upon the team-building and ethical decision-making skills learned in NYLT.
 NAYLE emphasizes leadership, teamwork, and selfless service, and uses the core elements of NYLT to help youth internalize and strengthen these skills.
 The National Advanced Youth Leadership Experience course is now available at all national high adventure bases.
 The material presented is basically the same at all four venues but is site-specific.
-Additional information can be found at: /programs/boy-scouts/Resources/NAYLE
+Additional information can be found at: /programs/scouts-bsa/Resources/NAYLE

 Philmont offers participants an unforgettable backcountry experience where they use their NAYLE leadership skills to resolve exciting and challenging issues.
 Participants are introduced to and have an opportunity to build upon the legacy of Waite Phillips, the benefactor of Philmont Scout Ranch.